Azure Stream Analytics solution patterns

 Create a Stream Analytics job to power real-time dashboarding experience

 With Azure Stream Analytics, you can quickly stand up real-time dashboards and alerts.
 A simple solution ingests events from Event Hubs or IoT Hub, and feeds the Power BI dashboard with a streaming data set.
-For more information, see the detailed tutorial Analyze phone call data with Stream Analytics and visualize results in Power BI dashboard.
+For more information, see the detailed tutorial Analyze fraudulent call data with Stream Analytics and visualize results in Power BI dashboard.

 This solution can be built in just a few minutes from Azure portal.
 There is no extensive coding involved, and SQL language is used to express the business logic.